Sandipan-87/sandipan_soc.github.io/SOC_24B2487_FINAL_PROJECT/README.md

 ## Customization

-To adapt this model for your use case:
+To adapt this model for other use case:

-1. Replace `input.txt` with your training data
+1. Replace `input.txt` with the training data
-2. Adjust hyperparameters based on your dataset size and computational resources
+2. Adjust hyperparameters based on the dataset size and computational resources
 3. Modify the generation length and sampling strategy as needed

-This implementation serves as an educational example of transformer architecture and can be extended for more sophisticated applications.